Our impactStriving for significant results to reduce poverty

 Persistent and complex social problems require a comprehensive and integrated approach as well as innovative solutions.
 The Collective Impact Project (CIP) proposes a new collaborative model to better support Montreal neighbourhoods in their figh against poverty and social exclusion.

-Eight major foundations and three strategic partners
+Nine major foundations and three strategic partners

 17 target neighbourhoods